 This type of business methodology implements a model that is easy to use and follow.
 You simply need to create a linear and sequential list, where a team must accomplish one step before moving to the next.
 A team cannot move to the next task until the previous one is completed and approved.

-Waterfall project management method is ideal for short uncomplicated projects with clear and fixed requirements.
+Waterfall management method is ideal for short uncomplicated tasks with clear and fixed requirements.

 PRINCE2: Best for Construction and Architecture